PQYPLZXHGF/arcan/src/tools/netproxy/README.md

 # Protocol

-This section mostly covers a rough draft of things as they evolve, the real spec will be rewritten separately towards the end of the subproject as a 'RFC-like' description with the a12 state machine mostly decoupled from shmif.
+This section mostly covers a rough draft of things as they evolve.
+A more 'real' spec is to be written separately towards the end of the subproject in an RFC like style and the a12 state machine will be decoupled from the current shmif dependency.

 Each arcan segment correlates to a 'channel' that can be multiplexed over one of these transports, with a sequence number used as a synchronization primitive for re-linearization.
 For each channel, a number of streams can be defined, each with a unique 32-bit identifier.
+A stream corresponds to one binary, audio or video transfer operation.
 Multiple streams can be in flight at the same time, and can be dynamically cancelled.

-Encryption is built on preauthenticated curve25519 with blake2-aes128-ctr for MAC and cipher.
-Each message begins with a 16 byte MAC, keyed with the input auth-key for the first message, then payload prefixed with the MAC from the last message.
+The symmetric encryption scheme is simply a preshared secret hashed using BLAKE2 that has been salted with the salt provided as part of the initial hello command.

 Each message has the outer structure of :